-Mineral resources exploration and development is highly speculative and involves a high degree of risk, which even a combination of careful evaluation, experience and knowledge may not be able to avoid.
-While the discovery of a deposit may prove extremely lucrative, most exploration efforts are not successful in that they do not result in the discovery of mineralization of sufficient quantity or quality to be profitably mined.
+Mineral resources exploration and development is speculative and involves a high degree of risk, which even a combination of careful evaluation, experience and knowledge may not be able to avoid.
 Substantial sums may be required to establish ore reserves, develop metallurgical processes and build mining and processing facilities at a given site.
 There is no assurance that mineralization will be discovered by the Company in quantities sufficient to warrant mining operations.
 There is also no assurance that the mining properties of the Company will be brought into commercial production.
 The economic life of a mineral deposit depends on a number of factors, some of which relate to the particular characteristics of the deposit, particularly its size and grade.
 Other factors include the proximity of the deposit to infrastructure, the production capacity of mining facilities and processing equipment, market fluctuations, possible claims of native peoples and government regulations, including regulations relating to prices, royalties, allowable production, importation and exportation of minerals, environmental protection and the protection of agricultural territory.
 The effect of these factors cannot be accurately predicted and may prevent the Company from providing an adequate return on investment.